amiralansary/rl-medical/examples/LandmarkDetection/DQN/README.md

-# Anatomical Landmark Detection
+# Multiple Anatomical Landmark Detection using Multi-agent RL

 Automatic detection of anatomical landmarks is an important step for a wide range of applications in medical image analysis.
-In this project, we formulate the landmark detection problem as a sequential decision process navigating in a medical image environment towards the target landmark.
-We deploy multiple Deep Q-Network (DQN) based architectures to train agents that can learn to identify the optimal path to the point of interest.
+The location of anatomical landmarks is interdependent and non-random in a human anatomy, hence locating one is able to help locate others.
+In this project, we formulate the landmark detection problem as a cocurrent partially observable markov decision process (POMDP) navigating in a medical image environment towards the target landmarks.
+We create a collaborative Deep Q-Network (DQN) based architecture where we share the convolutional layers amongst agents, sharing thus implicitly knowledge.
 This code also supports both fixed- and multi-scale search strategies with hierarchical action steps in a coarse-to-fine manner.

 <p align="center">
 <img style="float: center;" src="images/framework.png" width="465">